hzhu/sol-swap/README.md

 [x] add spinner to swapping and fetching button
-[x] fix broken keyboard navigation styling on comboboxes [x] refactor selected sell token + selected symbol to reducer [x] general refactor to clean up reducer state
+[x] fix broken keyboard navigation styling on comboboxes [x] refactor selected sell token + selected symbol to reducer [x] handles insufficient balance to sell
+[x] general refactor to clean up reducer state
 [x] move reducer into its own file
 [x] clicking trade direction should only make a single fetch to /quote [x] disabled swap button when user types an amount for a token they do not own [x] refactor and create useBalance
-[x] refactor and create useQuote + remove fetching state from reducer [ ] max button populates the sell input
+[x] refactor and create useQuote + remove fetching state from reducer [x] refactor everything that can be moved to react-query [ ] max button populates the sell input
 [ ] implement mobile combobox
 [ ] show "trending" suggestions as the initial suggestions [ ] dynamically fetch token list
 [ ] persist token list in index db
 [ ] handles unconnected state?
-[ ] handles insufficient balance to sell
 [ ] handles reverts?
 [ ] handless API errors from Jupiter
 [ ] async defer the token list